paklids/rpi-terraform-rke/examples/README.md

-## Setting up Kadalu to present GlusterFS distributed storage to the rest of the cluster
+## Setting up Kadalu to present GlusterFS distributed storage to the rest of the cluster (this is the hardest part)

 Get Kadalu running inside the cluster